Gochujang fried rice or Korean Bokkeumbap with kimchi, this spicy rice is addictive!

 - The fermentation with the lactic acid bacteria is a natural process in which the bacteria feed on the sugar and starch in the food, creating the lactic acid and thus preserving the food.

-- This natural fermentation preserves the nutrients in the vegetables and also makes them more digestible.
-The probiotics (good live bacteria and yeasts) are also formed during the fermentation process.
-This good bacteria helps improve digestion, boosts immunity, and helps us maintain a healthy weight.
+- This natural fermentation preserves the nutrients in the vegetables and makes them more digestible.
+Probiotics (good live bacteria and yeasts) are also formed during the fermentation process.
+This good bacteria helps improve digestion, boost immunity, and maintain a healthy weight.

 How to make gochujang fried rice?